Corydaline synthase

-The 4 substrates of this enzyme are S-adenosyl methionine, palmatine, NADPH, and H^{+}, whereas its 3 products are S-adenosylhomocysteine, corydaline, and NADP^{+}.
+This is a methylation reaction in which palmatine is converted to its corydaline.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The reaction also requires nicotinamide adenine dinucleotide phosphate (NADPH).
+The enzyme was characterised from Corydalis cava.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:protoberberine 13-C-methyltransferase.